BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-03-aba-messaging.md

 ✅ Distinguish message types to prevent infinite loops

-✅ Destination contract needs funding for automatic responses
+✅ Encode pong options in ping payload for automatic responses

-✅ Always check contract balance before sending automatic messages

-✅ Use enforced options to guarantee sufficient gas for responses
+✅ Use `lzReceiveOption` with native value to pre-allocate pong gas

+✅ Sender pays for entire round trip upfront - no contract funding needed

+✅ Always quote with `quotePingPong()` to calculate total costs

 ✅ Follow checks-effects-interactions pattern for safety

-✅ Monitor contract balance and events for reliable operation
+✅ Validate message types and gas allocations in `_lzReceive()`

 ## Next Steps

-- **Lesson 04**: Build a multichain messaging OApp that broadcasts to multiple chains
+- **Lesson 04**: Build a multichain messaging OApp that broadcasts to multiple chains instead of just 2
-- **Lesson 05**: Learn how to interact with Solana OApps
-- **Challenges**: Test your skills with advanced exercises

 ## Resources